 Check out these great outdoor learning center ideas and keep your kids learning outdoors all summer!

-Alternative to Summer School Idea #5: Get them out and about.
+Alternative Learning Idea #5: Get them out and about.

 Go to parks.
 Join some of their free programs.
 Plan regular nature hikes and park walks.